Muhammad-Sajid-Rajput/DHC/README.md

 # DHC E-Commerce Cart Project

-This project is a simple e-commerce cart web application.
-It allows users to browse products, add them to a shopping cart, save items for later, and manage their cart before checkout.
-The project is built using HTML, CSS, and JavaScript, with a focus on client-side functionality and localStorage for persistence.
+This project is a modern e-commerce cart web application.
+Users can browse products, view detailed product information, add items to their cart, and save products for later.
+The application is built using HTML, CSS, and JavaScript, with all cart and wishlist data stored in the browser's localStorage for persistence.

 ## Features
-- Product listing and search
+- Product listing with grid and list views
+- Product detail page with dynamic info and price tiers
+- Add products to cart
+- Save products for later (wishlist) from both grid and details sidebar
-- Add/remove products from cart
+- Remove products from cart
 - Update product quantity in cart
-- Save products for later
-- Cart summary with subtotal, discount, tax, and total
+- Cart summary: subtotal, discount, tax, total
+- Pagination for product grid
-- Responsive UI with modern design
+- Responsive UI and modern design
-- Persistent cart and saved items using localStorage
+- Persistent cart and wishlist using localStorage

 ## Project Structure
 ```
-├── details.html
+├── details.html           # Product detail page
-├── footer.html
+├── footer.html            # Footer partial
-├── header.html
+├── header.html            # Header partial
-├── Home.html
+├── Home.html              # Home page
-├── search.html
+├── search.html            # Product search & grid page
-├── web-cart.html
+├── web-cart.html          # Cart page
 ├── Images/
-│   ├── clothing-size-chart.png
-│   ├── banner/
+│   ├── banner/            # Banner images
-│   ├── extra-services/
+│   ├── extra-services/    # Service illustrations
-│   ├── icons/
+│   ├── icons/             # UI icons
-│   ├── products/
+│   ├── products/          # Product images
-│   └── ratings/
+│   └── ratings/           # Ratings images
 ├── scripts/
-│   ├── cart.js
+│   ├── cart.js            # Cart logic
-│   ├── deals-promos.js
+│   ├── deals-promos.js    # Deals and promotions
-│   ├── details.js
+│   ├── details.js         # Product detail logic (now supports save for later via sidebar)
-│   ├── grid-list.js
+│   ├── grid-list.js       # Product grid, pagination, and wishlist logic
 │   ├── recommended-services-suppliers.js
 │   ├── trending-items.js
-│   ├── web-cart.js
+│   ├── web-cart.js        # Cart page logic
 │   └── utils/
 ├── styles/
 │   ├── cart.css
 │   ├── details.css
 │   ├── footer.css
 │   ├── general.css
-│   ├── grid-list.css
+│   ├── grid-list.css      # Supports pagination and grid/list views
 │   ├── header.css
 │   ├── promo-and-deals.css
 │   ├── quote-recommended-services.css
-│   └── supplier-newsletter.css
+│   ├── supplier-newsletter.css
 │   └── trending-items.css
 ```

 ## How It Works
-- **HTML files**: Define the structure of the main pages (home, cart, search, details, etc.).
-- **CSS files**: Provide styling for the cart, product grid, header, footer, and other UI components.
-- **JavaScript files**: Handle cart logic, product management, deals/promos, and UI interactions.
-The main cart logic is in `scripts/web-cart.js`.
-- **Images**: Product images, icons, banners, and service illustrations.

-## Getting Started
-1. Clone or download the repository.
-2. Open `Home.html` or `search.html` in your browser to start browsing products.
-3. Add products to your cart and manage them via `web-cart.html`.
+- **Product Grid**: Browse products with pagination and switch between grid/list views.
+Add products to wishlist directly from the grid.
+- **Product Details**: View detailed info, price tiers, and seller info.
+Add to cart or "Save for later" using the sidebar heart icon.
+- **Cart**: Manage cart items, update quantities, remove items, and see a summary with discounts and tax.
+- **Wishlist (Save for Later)**: Products can be saved for later from both the grid and details page.
+Saved items persist in localStorage.

 ## Usage
-- **Add to Cart**: Browse products and click 'Add to Cart'.
+- **Add to Cart**: Click "Add to cart" on product details.
-- **Remove from Cart**: Click 'Remove' in the cart view.
-- **Update Quantity**: Use the quantity dropdown in the cart.
-- **Save for Later**: Click 'Save for later' to move items out of the cart.
+- **Save for Later**: Click the heart icon or "Save for later" in the sidebar on details page, or wishlist button in the grid.
-- **Move to Cart**: In the 'Saved for later' section, click 'Move to cart'.
+- **Pagination**: Use the dropdown and page numbers to browse products.
+- **Remove/Update**: Manage cart and wishlist from the cart page.

 ## Technologies Used
 - HTML5